Computer-Programming-B/Tron/README.md

 Extensions:
 -----------
 Once you get the basic single player game working, you can start adding other features.
 Your tron game doesn't have to look or work like any other, have fun and be creative!
-Possible extensions are:
+Slides 39 - 58 of the [Functions, Algorithms and Abstractions presentation](https://docs.google.com/presentation/d/12evLVpEOAdoKxIjuTu3OP5GegrFHFTkJHr4dX1lfEow/edit?usp=sharing) have more information on possible extensions like:
 + Added graphics for collisions
 + Added obstacles or a maze to make the game more challenging
 + A timer that increases the score the longer the player avoids crashing
 + The ability to restart the game
 + Turbo mode and/or power ups to move the light cycle faster
-+ Self driving mode where like a self driving car the light cycle automatically avoids obstacles
++ Self driving mode where like a self driving car the light cycle automatically avoids obstacles (you may find [this video](http://youtu.be/2QuXanc6Yyk?hd=1) helpful on making an autonomous tron light cycle)
 + A two player game where one person uses the mouse and the other uses the keyboard
 + A computer opponent (or even multiple computer opponents for real craziness!)